sammyfriedland/demo2/README.md

 # demo2
-learning how to use git &amp; github
+learning how to use git and github
+Lane Tech Period 2